Daily at Dawn: Development

 Writer Tony Sattler claimed that the series "grew out of the contact [he and writing partner Gary Reilly] had with journalists, and the characters are based on facets of journos we've met".
 The series was created at the same time as Reilly and Sattler were writing and producing Kingswood Country (1980–1984).
-Reilly and Sattler wrote one script per show each week, while also producing and edited them.
+Reilly and Sattler wrote one script per show each week, in addition to producing and editing both series.
 Julieanne Newbould believed that the series was negatively affected as a result, claiming that "that sort of thing shows up in the finished product".
 She stated that "the next series [...] will be a great improvement" as it "will have their full attention".
 Little was revealed about the series before its launch.
 For research, the writers studied the John Fairfax and Sons office in Broadway, Sydney.

 Each episode was recorded twice before a live studio audience.
 The two recordings were then edited into one recording, using the best audience reaction from each recording.